farzonl/warfLang/README.md

 # WarfLang
 ## Inspiration for the name
-A legally distinct but phoneitically similar name to a sci-fi space warrior.
+A legally distinct but phonetically similar name to a sci-fi space warrior.

 ## Build Instructions
 ```bash